Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the shield spell, affect only you.
 These spells have a range of self.

-Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you (see "Areas of Effect" later in the this chapter).
+Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you.

 Once a spell is cast, its effects aren't limited by its range, unless the spell's description says otherwise.